-Regular exercise can decrease your risk of high blood pressure, high cholesterol, and heart attack.
-It can also help you improve your good cholesterol (HDL) levels.
+Regular exercise can decrease your risk of these conditions and can help you improve your good cholesterol (HDL) levels.

 How Much Should I Exercise?